Federal Direct Loan

 In order to be eligible, you must first submit a current Free Application for Federal Student Aid (FAFSA), complete your financial aid file at SMC and meet SMC’s Satisfactory Academic Progress Policy.

 First time borrowers at Southwestern Michigan College must complete all four steps listed below.
-If you have previously had a Federal Direct Loan at SMC, you only need to complete steps 1, 3 and 4.
+If you have previously had a Federal Direct Loan at SMC, you only need to complete step 4.

 - Complete a Direct Loan Master Promissory Note.
 ALL Direct Loan borrowers must complete a Direct Loan Master Promissory Note (MPN) in order to receive loan funds for the current academic year.
 (New Borrowers)